BrightDevelopers/.github/profile/README.md

 ---

+## Vision & Mission

+### Mission
+Inspire and empower software developers to build innovative solutions on the BrightSign platform (and enabling AI assistance)

+### Vision
+Make BrightSign the platform developers choose first.
+Clear docs, working code, and a complete SDK that AI assistants can use to generate correct, working integrations.
+Ship in hours, not weeks.

+### AI-First Approach
+Developers increasingly use LLMs to accelerate their work. **This is the future, and we're building for it.** Every piece of documentation, every code example, and especially our SDK is designed to work seamlessly with AI assistants.
+When a developer pastes our docs into Claude, Copilot, or Cursor, the generated code should work on the first try.

+---

 ## How We Think About Developer Experience

 We've designed everything here for both **humans and AI assistants**.
 Every guide explains the *why*, not just the *what*.
 Every code example runs without modification.
 Paste any of our documentation into Claude, Copilot, or Cursor and get working code.